You might have many questions about what exactly is a datacenter proxy and when you should use it. We have all the answers here, so let’s dive in!

 Datacenter proxy is a proxy type where IP addresses are created virtually and hosted at the remote data center servers, also known as cloud servers.

 These proxy servers can be located anywhere in the world, and they are not owned by any ISP (internet service provider) or attached to anyone’s physical home IP address.

 One datacenter proxy server can have numerous lists of IP subnetworks that host multiple IP addresses.
 Once you make a request to your target website, a datacenter proxy will accept your requests, route them through datacenter IPs and return your targeted data to you.

-Get a 2 GB of free proxies per month.
+Get a 500MB of free proxies.
 No payments & commitments.

 Let’s move on and outline what you should know about another proxy type – residential proxies.
 Here you will find how residential proxies work and what are their pros and cons.